St Mungo's High School: History

 The school was named after St Mungo, founder and patron saint of the city of Glasgow.

+In 1949 the school was designed by Stirling County artitecht A, J, Smith and was built in the years 1952 and 1953 by Scottish Orlit Co Ltd.

-In 1953 the school was formally opened.
+In 1953 the school was formally opened and then was extended in 1958/59 by Scottish Construction Co Ltd.

 In 2009, the new school building opened on the former school's sport pitches after Ogilvie construction rebuilt three local schools including St Mungo's High School under Falkirk Council's second Public Private Partnership scheme costing £25.4m for the rebuild.
 The new school houses modern sporting and educational facilities whilst also being sustainable.

-Digital Accreditations
+Digital accreditations

 In 2016 the school became the first in Scotland to completely switch and integrate Office 365 into every school department which in turn gained the school their first Microsoft Showcase Award.

-In 2019 St Mungo's gained a further Microsoft Showcase Award.

-In 2019 nine local schools including St Mungo's High school were awarded a Digital Schools Award by Education Scotland.
-The award ceremony was held within St Mungo's in September 2019 where all the schools were officially presented the award.
+In 2019, St Mungo's won a second Microsoft Showcase Award.
+It was also one of nine local schools that were awarded a Digital Schools Award by Education Scotland in 2019.
+The award ceremony was held at St Mungo's in September 2019, where all the schools were officially presented the award.

 Feeder primaries

-The school is secondary to 7 primary schools: St Francis Xaviers, St Joseph’s, St Bernadette's, Sacred Heart, St Andrew's, St Patrick's and St Mary's.
+The school is secondary to seven primary schools: St Francis Xavier's, St Joseph's, St Bernadette's, Sacred Heart, St Andrew's, St Patrick's and St Mary's.